zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/18-sinhala-amazon.md

 [Msdiv 81] (#msdiv81) {#msdiv81 .ref .msdiv} (14-1)

-[APZ 81.1] (#apz81 .1) {#apz81 .1 .ref .apz} "Does anyone post the past?”
+[APZ 81.1] (#apz81 .1) {#apz81 .1 .ref .apz} "Does anyone post the past?"
-“Whoever” means those who do not have an academician who knows himself Has he disappoints the three truths of doctrines not heard before?
+"Whoever" means those who do not have an academician who knows himself Has he disappoints the three truths of doctrines not heard before?
 There is also a serviceman The penity came into being the divines of the productions.
 The past is stated The prophets are prophesied in his own and in others.
 Future Prodals